nicohvi/nicohvi.github.io/_posts/2014-02-01-being-creative-aka-stealing-shit.md

 The action RPG genre is something I'm very interested in (even more so after spending roughly 500 hours combined on *Demon's* and *Dark Souls*) and I found both the visual aspects as well as the gameplay mechanics of HPL highly inspirational.

 Anywho, that's the inspiration I got from today's googling, and at least I'm starting to envision what I *want* to create (although I've come no closer to actually being able to do so).
-Although today was by no means a productive day, I finally got rid of the paint spots on my ceiling today, so I've got that going for me.
+Although today was by no means a productive day, I finally got rid of the paint spots on my ceiling, so I've got that going for me.